 When we took on responsibilities for actuarial standards and regulation in April 2006 it was agreed that the IFoA would contribute a share equivalent to 10% of the cost of our actuarial activities.
 We have maintained this approach for 2018/19.

-However, our budgeted 2018/19 expenditure includes £0.1m of possible funding for the professional body in respect of its proposed actuarial monitoring programme - on which it will consult in 2018/19.
+Our budget for 2018/19 includes £0.1m of possible funding for the professional body in respect of its proposed actuarial monitoring programme - on which it will consult in 2018/19.